pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

  ```

- <code> @loadAnalytics </code> (**@** denotes a global function in CoffeeScript) is going to be called in three places - when the client connects to the server-side channel, when there is data received from the channel and in the view itself.
-The only thing that is missing is the call from the view itself, so let's add it:
+ <code> @loadAnalytics </code> (**@** denotes a global function in CoffeeScript) is going to be called when the client connects to the server-side channel, when there is data received from the channel, and when displayed in the view itself.

+ Remember that we've already established the server-side and client-side operations, so the only thing missing is the call from the view itself.
+Let's add it:

 ```html
 <!-- app/views/products/dashboard.html.erb -->